USA Banner

 Nontraditional Section 5310 project examples include:

-• building an accessible path to a bus stop, including curb-cuts, sidewalks, accessible pedestrian signals or other accessible features
+• Construction of an accessible path to a bus stop, including curb-cuts, sidewalks, accessible pedestrian signals or other accessible features

-• purchasing vehicles to support new accessible taxi, rides sharing and/or vanpooling programs
+• Purchase of vehicles to support new accessible taxi, rides sharing and/or vanpooling programs

 Statutory References